-In Missouri, in 2007, of the 15 sudden, unexpected infant deaths reviewed by county CFRP panels and diagnosed as SIDS, 8 (53%) were known to be sleeping on their stomach or side.
-Eight of those infants were not sleeping in a standard crib on a firm mattress and 5 (33%) were known to be sleeping in an adult bed.
-Only one (6.7%) infant who died suddenly and unexpectedly, whose death was diagnosed as SIDS was known to be sleeping alone on their back, in a standard crib with head and face uncovered.
+In Missouri, in 2008, of the 16 sudden, unexpected infant deaths reviewed by county CFRP panels and diagnosed as SIDS, 6 (38%) were known to be sleeping on their stomach or side.
+Six of those infants were not sleeping in a standard crib on a firm mattress and 3 (19%) were known to be sleeping in an adult bed.
+Only two infants who died suddenly and unexpectedly, whose deaths were diagnosed as SIDS, were known to be sleeping alone on their backs, in a standard crib. \One of those infants was found with a comforter covering his head and face.
 This graph demonstrates that the safest place for an infant to sleep is in a standard crib, on his or her back, without soft bedding or toys of any kind.